-Training Program in Hematology and Oncology in the Division of Hematology and Oncology, Department of Medicine, Case Western Reserve University School of Medicine
+Training Program in Hematology and Oncology in the Division of Hematology and Oncology, Department of Medicine, University Hospitals Cleveland Medical Center

-Program Goals and Objectives :: The major goal of our program is to educate and train the Hematology and Oncology academic thought leaders and investigators of tomorrow.
+Program Goals and Objectives: The major goal of our program is to educate and train hematology and oncology thought leaders for the XXI Century.

-The Hematology and Oncology Fellowship has high expectations for self-directed learning, and seeks to train physician specialists who are prepared to expertly treat disease using an evidence-based approach and patient-centered care, and who appreciate the social and behavioral context of illness.
-We emphasize opportunities for clinical and basic research for all of our fellows.
-Our curriculum and clinical teaching and training interweave themes of basic science, medical knowledge, research and scholarship, clinical mastery, leadership, and civic professionalism.
+The Hematology & Oncology Fellowship program has high expectations for self-directed learning as well as excellence in patient care, and seeks to train physician specialists who are prepared to expertly treat disease using an evidence-based approach and patient-centered care, and who appreciate the social and behavioral context of illness.
+We emphasize opportunities for clinical, basic and translational research for all of our fellows.
+Our curriculum and clinical teaching and training interweave themes of basic science, medical knowledge, research and scholarship, clinical mastery, leadership and professionalism.

-- The Louis Stokes Cleveland Veteran's Affairs Medical Center
+- The Louis Stokes Cleveland VA Medical Center

 - MetroHealth Medical Center

 Clinical outpatient rotations occur at each institution.
-Inpatient rotations include hematology and oncology consultation, hematology and oncology service management, and stem cell and hematologic malignancy service.
+Inpatient rotations include hematology and oncology consultation, hematology and oncology inpatient service management as well as a stem cell transplant and malignant hematology service.

 - Fellowship Programs